 There is a range of accessories for most of Therabody’s products and the relevant charger for the Wave Roller is the super-handy wireless model, shown below, which will also wirelessly charge other Theragun products.

 The Duo model is for the back, spine and neck and the Solo is perhaps a more useful product that is suitable for pinpoint massaging in many locations.

-Wave Solo – buy from Amazon
+Wave Solo – buy direct or from Amazon,

 Alternatives to the Theragun Wave Roller

-There are many kinds of foam roller that typically start at £10/$12 and which come in different degrees of ‘nobbliness’ as well as differing degrees of hardness, they will probably last a year or so for one person in regular use.
+There are many kinds of foam roller that typically start at £10/$12 and which come in different degrees of ‘nobblyness’ as well as differing degrees of hardness, they will probably last a year or so for one person in regular use.
 However, those are not smart products and if you are looking for something smart and a little different then I could suggest looking at these.

 JoxJox and Hyperice are also worth looking at, although Hyperice is even more expensive with their Vyper 2.0 vibrating massager coming in at $200…ouch!

 I’ve not tested any of the other products and would point out that the motor is put under a significant strain by the weight of your body, the point being that less well-made products will not last as long as the Wave Roller.

 Must Read: Thumper Mini Pro Sport Massager Review